jbravo94/openssl-aes-gcm/README.md

-# Example implementation of a performant encryption of files with OpenSSL
+# Example implementation of a performant encryption routine for files with OpenSSL

 # Prerequisites
 Run `sudo apt install -y build-essential libssl-dev`